 Celebrating our Culture.
 Educating our Youth.
 Elevating our Community.

-TAG Association, Inc. Board of Directors (L-R): José Lopez, Esq, Treasurer; Ilyitch Nahiely Tábora, President; Pamela A. Leins, Vice President; Nigel Rosselló-Cornier, Director
+Talented And Gifted Association, Inc. Board of Directors (L-R): José Lopez, Esq, General Counsel & Treasurer; Ilyitch N. Tábora, President; Pamela A. Leins, Vice President; Nigel Rosselló-Cornier, Director

 CELEBRATE OUR CULTURE | EDUCATE OUR YOUTH | ELEVATE OUR COMMUNITY

-The event was founded in 1989 as an intimate, community-led Puerto Rican holiday celebration, “to preserve our culture and traditions,” according to founder and long-time community leader Jaime Rodriguez.
-Over the years, El Jolgorio Navideño has become an institution in the Latino community that convenes people from various sectors and backgrounds for a night of cultural celebration, music, food and community building.
+In 2014, the TAGa took over the production of El Jolgorio.
+The event was founded in 1989 as an intimate, community-led Puerto Rican holiday celebration, “to preserve our culture and traditions,” according to founder Jaime Rodriguez.
+The night brings together over 600 from across Boston and New England for a night of dinner, dancing, live entertainment, leadership recognitions and the celebration of Latino traditions.
+Over the years, the event has become an institution in the Latino community that convenes people from various sectors and backgrounds for a night of culture and community building.